fabacab/tumblr-crosspostr/readme.txt

 4. You can optionally choose not to crosspost individual WordPress posts from the Tumblr Crosspostr custom post editing box.
 This box also enables you to send a specific post to a Tumblr blog other than the default one you selected in the previous step.

+5. If you already have a lot of content that you want to quickly copy to Tumblr, you can use the "Tumblrize Archives" tool to do exactly that.

 == Changelog ==

+= Version 0.6 =

+* Feature: "Tumblrize Archives" tool crossposts all post archives to Tumblr.
+This feature respects individual post settings, if there are any already set.
+This is especially useful as a one-time operation when you first install Tumblr Crosspostr to quickly crosspost your existing blog over to Tumblr.
+Note that this is not a "Sync" button in that it cannot delete posts from Tumblr that have already been deleted from WordPress (because those posts no longer exist in WordPress).
+To delete posts from WordPress and Tumblr in batch, use WordPress's standard "Move to trash" buttons.

 = Version 0.5.1 =